Rationale-Guided Few-Shot Classification to Detect Abusive Language: Introduction

 Another important aspect missing in the abuse detection pipeline is explainability~\cite{mishra2021user}.
 A lot of the current research in NLP concentrates on not just detections but providing explanations behind the detections as well~\cite{danilevsky2020survey}.
 A subset of such research has been involved in creating datasets that contain the annotators' reasoning in some form, i.e., the spans of text or rationales, textual reasons, etc.~\cite{deyoung2020eraser}.
 We hypothesize that the nucleus of abusiveness lies in certain text spans, i.e., rationales in typical hate posts.
 Hence, it is essential to give additional attention to these spans compared to the whole post.
 This attention can also be provided by including novel architectural changes in the computational model.
-As highlighted in~\citet{mathew2021hatexplain}, such rationales, when used as a feedback to the model, can also help in improving abuse classification and reduce the unintended bias of the model toward various target communities.
+As highlighted in \cite{mathew2021hatexplain}, such rationales, when used as a feedback to the model, can also help in improving abuse classification and reduce the unintended bias of the model toward various target communities.

 In this work, we investigate if the use of such rationales can help better cross domain few-shot classification\footnote{For our case, cross domain few-shot classification is a variant of few-shot classification where we have a few samples from the target domain and can use some information from the source.} in various datasets.
-We propose RAFT -- Rationale Adaptor for Few-shoT classification, which uses an attention framework to introduce rationales, i.e., text spans which justify the classification labels, into the prediction pipeline.
+We propose RGFS -- Rationale-Guided Few-Shot Classification to Detect Abusive Language, which uses an attention framework to introduce rationales, i.e., text spans which justify the classification labels, into the prediction pipeline.
 To train models to predict rationales in text, we utilise a multitask framework which jointly learns labels, rationales, and targets for a given text.
-We use this rationale predictor - called BERT-RLT (BERT-Rationale-Label-Target) - to predict rationales for datapoints in an unseen dataset and integrate it with RAFT, using a few labeled samples for training.
+We use this rationale predictor - called BERT-RLT (BERT-Rationale-Label-Target) - to predict rationales for datapoints in an unseen dataset and integrate it with RGFS, using a few labeled samples for training.
 To evaluate the pipeline, we use five different datasets having different numbers of labels, collected from different timelines and using slightly different annotation guidelines.
 We observe that: